 2011 was a momentous year.
-I created opportunities to cover a wide variety of topics for an increasing number of media outlets as a freelance journalist/photojournalist, quit watching free to air TV (turned off my TiVo) and switched my reading habits almost exclusively from print books to Kindle/Kobo ebooks.
+I created opportunities to, quit watching free to air TV (turned off my TiVo) and switched my reading habits almost exclusively from print books to Kindle/Kobo ebooks.

 During the year I travelled for photography/journalism work to many places.
 You can view 2011 The Year In Photos: Frequent Travelling, Street Art and Photojournalism at my Road Less Travelled website